yellowamit/toDoList/README.md

 This project is licensed under the **MIT License**. 🛡️
 Feel free to use, modify, and share as long as you include attribution.

----

-Let me know if you want to customize any sections further! 🚀